 Offer of employment

-After the selection process, we make a formal offer of employment to the selected candidate.
-This offer of employment is in the form of a letter, and requires your acceptance prior to beginning your new job with Southern Rural Water.
+After the selection process and reference checking, we will make a formal offer of employment to the selected candidate.
+This offer of employment is in the form of a letter and requires acceptance prior to beginning the position at SRW.

 Working at Southern Rural Water

-Southern Rural Water is a great place to work.
-We strive to provide exceptional service to our customers and community, and seek to attract talented and motivated people whose values align with ours.
+SRW is a great place to work.
+We strive to provide exceptional service to our customers and community and seek to attract talented and motivated people whose values align with ours.

 It’s important to us that our people:

-- live our trademark behaviours, which are united, customer obsessed, ambitious, results driven and energetic
+- Live our trademark behaviours, which are united, customer first, ambitious, results driven, innovative, respectful, and always safe

 We provide a working environment that inspires people to achieve their goals.
 We offer:

-- 14 weeks paid (or 28 weeks at half pay) maternity leave and 1 week paid paternity leave
+- 14 weeks paid (or 28 weeks at half pay) parental leave and 2 weeks paid paternity leave

 We also understand that people have commitments outside of work.
 Our approach to flexibility supports people to achieve their personal and professional goals.